Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 ## Narrative Design

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+The narrative closely follows the theme of rolling with the punches with the main character Jose.
+Jose is a janitor working for the big bad evil guy, Boss Boss, until one day he gets an unexpected promotion.
+He is now commander of an entire army of boxer robots, the only problem being that he immediately loses control of all of them when the boss spills coffee on the way out of the office.
+Unbeknownst to the entire organization, Jose is assaulted by the robot army.
+Just as Jose thinks he can get some respit, the company take notice of him.
+Being a relatively unknown element within the company, the staff assault him alongside the robots.
+Once again, he proves to be triumphant until Boss Boss returns and tries to kill him.
+Jose proves victorious.
+He is tired.
+He wants to go home.
+Suddenly the person who was originally supposed to stand against the big bad evil guy shows up and they duke it out.
+Jose once again wins!

+Each mission has a dialogue segmment displaying a portion of the story before the stage begins with backgrounds, a canvas with who is speaking, and appropriate music.

 ## Press Kit and Trailer